-The Al:Fe molar ratio was the highest in metal{PP} phase $(4.7 \pm 4.3, \text{mean} \pm \text{SD})$ followed by metal{OX} phase (2.6 ± 1.9) and, expectedly, lowest in metaloc phase (0.4 ± 0.3) across all soils and their fractions.
-Several patterns were identified (Fig. A5).
-305 First, relative enrichment of Fe in $metal{OX}$ and $metal{DC}$ phases was evident in the highest density fractions due presumably to the dissolution of crystalline Fe oxides.
-Second, from the low to meso density up to 2.3 g cm-3, the Al:Fe ratio remained relatively constant with some exceptions.
-The allophanic Andisol group showed relative Al enrichment at around 1.8 g cm-3 for PP-extractable phase and at around 2.0-2.3 g cm-3 for metal{OX} phase.
+The Al:Fe molar ratio was highest in metal{PP} phase $(4.7 \pm 4.3, \text{ mean} \pm \text{SD})$ followed by metal{OX} phase (2.6 ± 1.9) and, expectedly, lowest in metal{DC} phase (0.4 ± 0.3) across all soils and their fractions.
+Several patterns were identified (Fig. A4).
+First, relative enrichment of Fe in metal{OX} and metal{DC} phases was evident in the highest density fractions due presumably to the dissolution of crystalline Fe oxides.
+Second, from the low to intermediate density up to 2.3 g cm^{-3} , the Al:Fe ratio remained relatively constant with some exceptions.
+The allophanic Andisol group showed relative Al enrichment at around 1.8 g cm^{-3} for PP-extractable phase and at around 2.0- 2.3 g cm^{-3} for metal{OX} phase.
 The non-allophanic Andisol group showed the Al enrichment towards low density for all extractable phases.
-For the other soil groups, similar Al enrichment was found in some

-310 samples while others showed constant Al:Fe ratios.
-Nevertheless, the density at which the metal concentration was the highest among the fractions (i.e., peak density) was quite similar between Fe and Al (Table A1).
+For the other soil groups, similar Al enrichment was found in some samples while others showed constant Al:Fe ratios.
+Nevertheless, the density at which the metal concentration reached its peak (peak density) was quite similar between Fe and Al (data not shown).
 We thus examined the extractable Fe and Al together (i.e., Al+0.5Fe) for most of the subsequent analyses.

-The extractable Al in most soils and fractions was more enriched relative to the corresponding extractable Si.
-The Al:Si molar ratio was 9.6 \pm 16.9 (mean \pm SD) for metal{PP}, 3.6 \pm 2.1 for metal{QX}, and 1.1 \pm 0.9 for metal{DC} phase.
-Concerning densityphase were more variable compared to metal{DC} and metal{DC} phases (Fig. 2).
-In particular, two C-rich soils (C-3, C-7) had the fitted peak density of metal{PP} at <1.5 g cm-3 (Fig. A1).
-The medians (and lower/upper quartiles) of the measured peak density among the 23 soil samples for PP-, OX- and DC-extractable metal phases were 1.7 (1.7-2.0), 2.1 (2.1-2.3), and 2.2 (2.1-2.3) g cm-3, respectively (Fig. 2).
+Peak densities for pedogenic metal concentrations were found at an intermediate density range for all soil samples studied with some variations among the extractable phases.
+The peak densities of metal{PP} phase were more variable compared to metal{OC} and metal{DC} phases (Fig. 2).
+In particular, two C-rich samples (C-3, C-7) had the fitted peak density of metal{PP} at <1.5 g cm-3 (Fig. A1).
+The medians (and lower to upper quartiles) of the measured peak density among the 23 soil samples for PP-,

+OX- and DC-extractable metal phases were 1.7 (1.7-2.0), 2.1 (2.1-2.3), and 2.2 (2.1-2.3) g cm-3, respectively (Fig. 2).
 Similarly, their means were 1.8, 2.2, and 2.2 g cm-3.
 The peak densities estimated by the normal distribution fitting also showed comparable values.
 Thus, the peak densities of all three extractable phases were <2.3 g cm-3.
 The metal{PP} phase showed its peak consistently lower by 0.3-0.4 g cm-3 than metal{OX} and metal{DC} phases (Fig. 1 and 2).